 - Save the informational documents that are included in your medication packaging.

 - Maintain an updated list of all your medications.

 - Immediately contact your doctor if you incur side effects from any medications.

 If you have been the victim of pharmacist malpractice you should immediately consult with an experienced personal injury attorney.
 Whether you suffered a major or minor injury, you may be entitled to compensation.
-To receive a forthright assessment of your case, please contact us at 714-907-1021 or complete the “contact form” on our website and a lawyer will contact you directly.
+To receive a forthright assessment of your case, please contact Jamal Injury Law P.C. at 714-907-1021 or complete the “Contact Form” on our website and a lawyer will contact you directly.